On the long-time statistical behavior of smooth solutions of the weakly damped, stochastically-driven KdV equation: Results in the Case of a Large Damping

 On the other hand, for entirely separate reasons, the conserved quantity $\In_2$ can be controlled entirely in terms of $\Sob{u}{H^2}^2$ and $\Sob{u}{L^2}^{14/3}$.
 Since the KdV has been written in non-dimensional variables, we may add these two quantities and observe that $\Sob{u}{H^2}^{6/7}+\Sob{u}{L^2}^2\sim(\Sob{u}{H^2}^2+\Sob{u}{L^2}^{14/3})^{3/7}$.
 From this point of view, the KdV obeys a ``nonlinear scaling'' in the sense that $\Sob{u}{L^2}^2$ scales like $\Sob{u}{H^2}^{6/7}$; morally speaking, in terms of the corresponding conserved quantity, $\Sob{u}{L^2}^2$ scales like $\In_2^{3/7}$.

 In other words, the existence of a spectral gap is possible when damping is sufficiently large precisely for this reason: the quantity that damping is required to control to ensure global dissipativity of the system is ``critical'' with respect to the scaling of the corresponding conserved quantity of the KdV evolution.
-We point out that the this same phenomenon is absent for the weakly damped cubic NLS equation since the quantity required to be controlled there is found to be ``supercritical'' from this point of view. } \end{Rmk}
+We point out that this same phenomenon is absent for the weakly damped cubic NLS equation since the quantity required to be controlled there is found to be ``supercritical'' from this point of view.
+We refer the reader to the recent work \cite{BrzezniakFerrarioZanella2023}, where the analogous large damping result is proved for the cubic NLS by exploiting dispersive estimates. } \end{Rmk}

 \begin{proof} As in the proofs of \eqref{eq:Lyapunov:Bnd:exp}, \eqref{eq:Lyapunov:Bnd:subquadexp} in \cref{thm:Lyapunov}, we proceed by working from the identity \eqref{eq:Imp:mom:evol} now in the special case $p = 3/7$, $m =2$ and begin by estimating the terms involving $\Kn^{D,+}_2$ and $\Kn^{S,+}_2$.
 Pursing the explicit expressions \eqref{eq:Ln:K:LD:123}, making use of \eqref{eq:LD:crit:al:s} and employing further routine usages of Agmon, Sobolev and interpolation inequalities we find